learn-tdd-in/learntdd.in/ember/_commits.md

 +</div>
 ```

+We make the component test pass by adding markup to display the post.

 Inner green; outer red: expected '' to equal 'Test Post'

-We make the component test pass by adding markup to display the post, but the acceptance test still has the same error, because we aren't passing the model into the component.
+The acceptance test still has the same error, because we aren't passing the model into the component.

-### Hook routes into post model [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/f6c7ab2aed45d24156b8dd78fc260c1b731347fe)
+### Hook routes into post model [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/6568c8ad39232f7ac4d63c17668cce1aac784345)

 #### app/controllers/posts/new.js